IBM/protect-webapp-using-runtime-container-security/README.md

   ![application-after-db-setup](./images/app-after-db-setup.png)

-Now the application is up and running, let's understand NeuVector and set some security policies as explained further.
+Now that the application is up and running, let's understand NeuVector and set some security policies as explained further.

 ### 3. Explore NeuVector

 Access NeuVector using its webui link.
-> Please ensure that you have activated NeuVector by providing proper License code before proceeding further.
+> Please ensure that you have activated NeuVector by providing the proper License code before proceeding further.

-Use `admin/admin` for the first time login or login with the new password if it is changed already.
+Use `admin/admin` for the first-time login or login with the new password if it is changed already.
 It takes you to the NeuVector dashboard as shown below.
 It shows different types of charts based on security events, risk, vulnerable pods and so on.
-But the most of the charts may not have any data if you are accessing first time.
+But the most of the charts may not have any data if you are accessing it for the first time.

 ![neuvector-dashboard](images/dashboard.png)